The next GSR is scheduled to be run on October 14th 2024.

 All other GSR merchandise will also be available when the shop is open from July 1-31.

 Victoria will be in late spring in November, and typically the weather will be fine and warm – it can be a wonderful time of year to ride in great conditions.
 But it’s important to be aware that the ride includes a wide variety of landscapes from winding coastal roads to the hills of the Grampians, and that the weather can go through several extremes in a short period of time.

 In general, prevailing winds will be from the west to southwest.
 You will need to be prepared to face strong winds (particularly on the exposed parts of the coastal Great Ocean Road), sudden squalls, extreme cold if the wind swings to the south and brings cold air from the Southern Ocean, or even extreme heat if the wind swings northerly and brings in hot air from the red centre of Australia.

 Temperatures can reach into the high 30’s (centigrade) during the day on the coast – as high as 100F – or be as low as freezing (0C, 32F) overnight in the Grampians.
 Melbourne is well known for having 4 seasons in one day, so do make sure that you’re well prepared.

-Daily average minimum temperature is around 11C but has been as low as 4C.
+The daily average minimum temperature is around 11C but has been as low as 4C.

-Daily average maximum temperature is approximately 20C, but can be as low as 12C or as high as 38C.
+The daily average maximum temperature is approximately 20C, but can be as low as 12C or as high as 38C.

-Daily average minimum temperature is around 11C but has been as low as 2C.
+The daily average minimum temperature is around 11C but has been as low as 2C.

 Daily average minimums are around 8-10C, but again it may drop considerably lower and frosts are not unknown with lowest minimums around 0C.